nerves-hub/nerves_hub_web/README.md

   * Start the database (if not started): `docker-compose up -d`
   * Start web app: `make server` or `make iex-server` to start the server with the interactive shell
     * the whole app will need to be complied the first time you run this, so please be patient

+### Tags

+Tags are arbitrary strings, such as `"stable"` or `"beta"`.
+They can be added to Devices and Firmware.

+For a Device to be considered eligible for a given Deployment, it must have *all* the tags in the Deployment's "tags" condition.